CT-P/CT-P.github.io/index.md

 title: Home
 ---

-I am a Political Science PhD candidate at UZH.
+I am a [Political Science PhD candidate](https://www.ipz.uzh.ch/de/personen/mitarbeitende/ctrina.html) at University of Zurich (UZH), Switzerland, under the supervision of [Prof. Dr. Marco Steenbergen](https://www.ipz.uzh.ch/en/people/employees/msteen.html) and co-supervision of [Prof. Dr. Andre Bachtiger](https://www.sowi.uni-stuttgart.de/institut/team/Baechtiger-00002/).
 My research lies at the intersection of political representation, deliberation, and cleavages.
 My main focus is on how we are represented and how that shapes us, analyzed in deliberative practices, mainly political speeches, but also newspapers.
 I have a dual background in political science and engineering.
 In my research, I use computational social science methods to address substantive political science questions.

 ## Table of Contents
 1. [Publications](#publications)